Logmanager documentation

 Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

-It is recommended to use server certificate that have been signed by a trusted certificate authority for your Logmanager server.
-It is possible to use self-signed certificates but they are usually insecure.
+It is recommended to use server a certificate that has been signed by a trusted certificate authority for your Logmanager server.
+It is possible to use self-signed certificates, but they are usually insecure.

 Supported certificates and keys are in the PEM and DER formats.